zmalone/chef-web-docs/source/build-a-delivery-pipeline/rhel/write-the-build-cookbook/2/_index.md

 Where you publish your projects is up to you.
 You might publish a cookbook project to Chef server, Chef Supermarket, GitHub, or all of the above.

 In this tutorial, you'll publish the `awesome_customers` cookbook to Chef server.
 You'll also need to publish an encrypted data bag to Chef server.
-This data bag contains encrypted database passwords that the `awesome_customers` requires to set up the web application ([learn more about the process](/manage-a-web-app/rhel/create-a-password-store/).)
+This data bag contains encrypted database passwords that `awesome_customers` requires to set up the web application ([learn more about the process](/manage-a-web-app/rhel/create-a-password-store/).)

 The `delivery-truck` cookbook's `publish` recipe is already set up to publish your cookbook to Chef server, Chef Supermarket, and GitHub.
 You set node attributes to specify which targets to publish to.